 Now, ain’t that the truth right there in black and white?
 Our historical figures are products of their era.
 What actions will we be judged for by a future generation that are considered perfectly acceptable today?
 Charles Cannon, Berkeley law school’s senior assistant dean, said the decision will come down to comparing Boalt’s civic accomplishments to his other, less desirable actions.
 Aside from being a successful attorney in San Francisco, Boalt served as a judge in Nevada and also ran a mining business.
 These accomplishments, however, are apparently not distinguishable enough to keep the family name as part of the school’s longtime legacy.

 To demonstrate, Thomas Jefferson was used as an example of good vs. evil, with the good he did overriding the evil deed of keeping slaves because he helped found our nation.
 Another example was Former U.S. Supreme Court Justice Earl Warren, who supported incarceration of Japanese Americans during World War II, but then wrote the Supreme Court decision getting rid of state-sanctioned segregation of schools.

 Boalt, when compared to these two historical figures, does not meet the criteria.
 Never mind that without him there wouldn’t be a long list of Boalties running around practicing law.
 The only saving grace is the prospect of keeping the Boalt name for the school by redirecting it to his wife, since it is not known for sure that she supported her husband’s beliefs.
 And then there’s still the matter of the professorships.
-No one is really sure how to get around that tricky little glitch in the quest for political stupidity – uh, that is, correctness.We value your comments!
-Please weigh in on our comment section below.
+No one is really sure how to get around that tricky little glitch in the quest for political stupidity – uh, that is, correctness.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com